 - Some experience of developing your work in a workshop environment, through rehearsed readings or working with others to improve your skills

 - Experience in other areas of creative writing

 Playwrights' Studio is open to all playwrights and works right across Scotland.
 We believe diversity is essential to a thriving cultural sector and we aim to work actively with writers from a range of different backgrounds.

 As they are currently under-represented, we strive to increase applications and representation within our programmes from playwrights:

 - based outside the central belt of Scotland

 - from Black, Asian or Minority Ethnic backgrounds

 How does the selection process work for the Mentoring Programme?

 A limited number of places are available each year and we receive many more applications than we are able to support.
 The panel will be chaired by Fiona Sturgeon Shea, Creative Director, and will comprise the three mentors.
 This year's mentors will be Associate Playwrights Oliver Emanuel, Lewis Hetherington and playwright Morna Pearson.
-In making its selection, the panel considers:
+In making its selection, the panel considers the following criteria: